Brad Kearns

-Brad Kearns (born February 4, 1965 in Los Angeles, California) is an American author, podcast host, professional speed golfer, masters high jumper, and former professional triathlete.
+Brad Kearns (born February 4, 1965) is an American author, podcast host, masters track&field high jumper and sprinter, and former professional triathlete.
 Kearns performed on the international triathlon circuit from 1986 to 1995 and won 31 events worldwide.
-He is currently a top-20 world-ranked professional speed golfer, and 2020 top-3 world-ranked masters age 55-59 high jumper.
-In 2018, Kearns broke the Guinness world record for the fastest single hole of golf ever played (minimum length, 500 yards).
+He reached a top-3 world ranking in masters track and field in the high jump for age 55–59 in 2020, 2022, and 2024, with a silver medal in the 2024 USA National Masters Championships (1.55m).
+He reached a top-10 USA ranking in the 400 meters in 2024 (1:02).
+He is a five-time top-20 finisher in the World Speedgolf Championships.
+In 2018, Kearns broke the Guinness World Record for the fastest single hole of golf ever played (minimum length, 500 yards).

 Athletic career

 Kearns' start in endurance sports was at Taft High School in Woodland Hills, California, where he ran cross country and track from 1980 to 1982.
-He was 17th in the 1981 National Junior Olympics Cross Country meet at age 15, and a finalist at the National Junior Olympics Track & Field Championships 1500 meters at age 16, winning his semi-final heat in 4:06, and achieving a national ranking of 12th in his age division.
+He was a finalist at the National Junior Olympics Track & Field Championships 1500 meters at age 16, winning his semi-final heat in 4:06, and achieving a national ranking of 12th in his age division.
 He placed 5th in the Los Angeles City Cross Country Championships in 1981, setting a school record of 15:24 on the Pierce College course that held for nearly 20 years, and still ranks in the top 60 all-time LA City section performances as of 2015.
 In track and field, he set a Los Angeles City Cee Division (i.e. - Frosh/Soph) record, winning the 1600 meter title in 1981 in 4.26.05.
 As a senior in 1982, Kearns placed 4th in the Los Angeles City section 1600 meters in 4:23, coming from 50 meters behind the pack on the final lap to take the final qualifying spot for the California state high school championships.
-At the state meet at Hughes Stadium in Sacramento, Kearns was seeded 24th out of 27th qualifiers, but was a surprise qualifier for the finals.
-He set a personal record of 4:19.30 to place fifth in his qualifying heat, again passing several runners with a final lap split of 59 seconds.
 He placed 9th in the state final 1600 meter race in a time of 4:20.

 Kearns graduated from UC Santa Barbara with a B.A., cum laude, in business/economics in 1985.
 In 1982, as a freshman on the varsity cross country team, he placed 37th in the Pacific Coast Athletic Association cross country championships at Woodward Park in Fresno.
-The meet was held in conjunction with the Pac-10 cross country championships, and Kearns placed 93rd overall in the 10k race in a time of 32:44.
 His running career at UCSB was riddled with injuries and illness, leading him to embark on triathlon efforts.
 In his first year of cycling on the UCSB club team, Kearns was California Collegiate Cycling Association state champion in the Novice B division in the 10-mile time trial with a time of 24:27.